Parsa-Rajabi/cpsc-2350-spring-2022/about/syllabus.md

 ## Late Policy and Missed Assignments and Exams

-Assignmnets can be submitted up to 48 hours after the due date with 10% late penalty for every 24 hours.
+Assignments can be submitted up to 48 hours after the due date with 10% late penalty for every 24 hours.
 No submissions will be accepted after 48 hours.
 Missed project deadlines (check-ins, reports, presentations), quizzes and exams will be given a score of 0 unless prior arrangements are made with the course instructor.

 ## Tentative Course Schedule